MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/dock-management-inventory-mixing.md

 ---
 title: Mixed inventory types when using dock management profile
 description: For a dock management profile to effectively manage the mixing of inventory, a work header break must be set up first.
-This page explains how to do it.
+This article explains how to do it.
 author: Mirzaab
 ms.date: 06/24/2021
 ms.topic: troubleshooting